liampc/100-days-of-code/log.md

 Thoughts :  I  was able to the html and CSS for today, and write the plan on how to do it.
 I want to make it a habit to always write down a pseudocode for the projects I will do.

+## Day 15 : 5 June 2020

+Progress: work on Library project, Do ES6 exercises in FCC

+Thoughts : Still working on Library project, need to review DOM manipulation.
+So far I was able to add divs but still cant add book title per div.
+I try not to dwell too long or get stuck on a project that's why in between I do exercises in FCC.
+Today I reviewed about var,let,const, and arrow function.